spenserlee/oled_aegis/README.md

 ## Why I made this

-Recently, I purchased my first OLED monitor and discovered that Windows 11 built-in screen saver has some issues:
+I found that Windows 11 built-in screen saver had these issues:

 * Randomly not activating after putting the computer to sleep.
 * Breaks Bluetooth pause/play interactions when the screen saver is active.
-* **Does not provide a way to only turn on screen saver on one monitor in a multi-monitor setup.** (I only want to enable the screen saver on my OLED monitor)
+* **No way to only turn on screen saver on one monitor in a multi-monitor setup.** (I only want to enable the screen saver on my OLED monitor)